JonathanMEdwards/subtext10/doc/language.md

 >
 > When repeats are nested it may be useful to have continue specify a name of the block as in `continue foo-loop()`.

-> Perhaps a `visit` block that can be multiply-recursive, and collects the extra results in the order of execution, concatenating them as in a “flat map”.
-Combined with skipping of conditional extras, this allows arbitrary search algorithms to be easily written.
+> Perhaps a `visit` block that can be multiply-recursive, and collects the exports in order of execution, concatenating them as in a “flat map”.
+Combined with skipping of conditional exports, this allows arbitrary search algorithms to be easily written.

-## Repeated extra results
+## Repeated exports

 When we parse a CSV we typically want to produce a series of the numeric values.
-We can do that by adding an extra result:
+We can do that by adding an export:

 ```
 '1,2,3'
 csv = repeat {
   match-number?()
-  extra ~value
+  export ~value
   optionally {
     match? ','
     continue?()